 I feel more comfortable on the sax, and I am getting better.
 There is much more to learn and relearn (other than chord changes), and I will get there eventually.
 Everything a player learns on their instrument contributes to their ability to be a jazz musician (if that is your goal).
 Well, I guess that is true for any genre of music.
 Practice makes a better musician.

-I have tracked my progress on Youtube if you’d like to follow.
+I have tracked my progress on my Youtube Channel if you’d like to follow.
 Some of the recordings are decent and some of them are not so good.
 I posted them anyway, as they show the various stages of my progress and sometimes regression.
 There are other musicians following along, so I don’t want to be dishonest in any way.